Skip to main content

 Conditional Greetings

-Variables like account_tier, company_name, or custom fields must be provided via your Dynamic Context API endpoint.
+Variables like account_tier, company_name, or custom fields must be provided through Dynamic Context.
+See Dynamic Context API for setup and Template Syntax for writing the conditional template.

 Writing Great Greetings